rjbrown57/wyk/capi/config/kubeadm/README.md

   - `kubectl apply -f config/kubeadm/02_clusterclass.yaml`
 - Finally, create the `Cluster`:
   - `kubectl apply -f config/clusters/
-- Or use helm chart at charts/kcapi to create multiple clusters
+- Or use helm chart at charts/kcapi to create multiple clusters.
+At this point the clusters still need a CNI installed.